deepak227890/deepak227890/README.md

 # 👋 Hello, I'm Deepak!

-I'm a passionate developer with a keen interest in building innovative web applications and solving complex problems.
+I'm a passionate developer and data enthusiast with a keen interest in building innovative web applications and performing insightful data analyses.
 My journey in tech is driven by curiosity and a commitment to continuous learning.

 ## 🚀 Projects